LynxWall/cucumber-js-tsflow/cucumber-tsflow/README.md

 ### New Configuration options

-As mentioned, when using cucumber-tsflow to execute tests all of the configuration options documented here are supported: <a href="https://github.com/cucumber/cucumber-js/blob/v8.0.0/docs/configuration.md" target="_blank">https://github.com/cucumber/cucumber-js/blob/v8.0.0/docs/configuration.md</a>
+As mentioned, when using cucumber-tsflow to execute tests all of the configuration options documented here are supported: <https://github.com/cucumber/cucumber-js/blob/v8.0.0/docs/configuration.md>

 In addition to cucumber configuration options the following two options have been added: